celinewidjaja/LinguaRisa_boost_subscriptions/README.md

 #### **7. Logistic Regression:**
 Used to predict the likelihood of subscription based on engagement metrics.

-### Analysis Tools
+### Tools
 R was used to clean, expore, and analyze data with dplyr, tidyr, ggplot2, car, ad pROC packages.
-Tableau was used to create visualizations presented in this README.

 ## Executive Summary

-### Key Findings:

-#### 1. **Geographical Differences**:
-Engagement metrics, like daily logins, differ slightly across the USA, France, and Germany.
-The USA leads in subscription rates despite lower engagement compared to European markets.
-However, these differences have small effect sizes.

-#### 2. **Age-Related Differences**:
-Younger users (18-29) are highly engaged but have lower subscription rates compared to older groups.
-The 50-64 age group shows the highest likelihood of subscribing.

-#### 3. **Age Variations Across Countries**:
-Engagement differences by age group vary across countries, particularly among middle-aged users.
-Country-specific strategies may be most effective for the 30-49 segment.

-#### 4. **Subscriber vs. Non-Subscriber Behavior**:
-Subscribers show higher engagement through daily logins compared to non-subscribers.
-Daily logins are a stronger predictor of subscription than practice hours.

-### Overview of Findings
-Analysis of LinguaRisa's user data across 2,000 users reveals distinct patterns in engagement and subscription behavior that suggest opportunities for targeted growth strategies.
-The data shows that while geographical differences in user behavior exist, they are relatively minor, with Germany showing the highest daily logins but paradoxically the lowest subscription rate (13.8%).
-Age emerges as a more significant factor, explaining 16.7% of variation in practice time, with younger users (18-29) showing the highest engagement but lowest subscription rates (13.7%).
-Conversely, the 50-64 age group demonstrates the highest subscription propensity (23.8%) despite moderate engagement levels.
-The analysis reveals that daily login frequency is a stronger predictor of subscription likelihood than practice duration (AUC 0.582 vs 0.531), with each additional daily login increasing subscription odds by 39.1%.
-These findings suggest that while LinguaRisa successfully engages younger users, there's significant opportunity to improve conversion rates among this demographic, particularly in European markets.
-The data also indicates that fostering daily engagement habits may be more effective for driving subscriptions than focusing on practice duration.
+Analysis of 2,000 LinguaRisa users reveals that geographic location minimally impacts engagement patterns, though subscription rates vary notably (USA: 21.7%, France: 17.9%, Germany: 13.8%).
+The most striking insights come from age-related patterns and engagement behaviors: while younger users (18-29) show highest engagement levels, they maintain the lowest subscription rates (13.7%), contrasting with the 50-64 age group's leading subscription rate (23.8%).
+Remarkably consistent age distribution across countries suggests that market differences stem from factors beyond demographics.
+The analysis highlights that daily login frequency, not practice duration, most strongly predicts subscription likelihood (39.1% increase per additional daily login).
+These findings suggest that LinguaRisa should prioritize features encouraging daily engagement rather than longer practice sessions, focus on converting highly-engaged younger users (especially in European markets), and maintain largely consistent strategies across countries except for the 30-49 age group, which shows significant market-specific variations.

 ## Insights Deep Dive
 ### **1. How do engagement patterns vary across different geographical markets?:**